No-one-alone/no-one-alone.github.io/Homework_3/ConsoleApp1/ConsoleApp1/blog.md

 ## Homework 3

-Regarding the third homework, we had to learn how to install and use the Visual Studio IDE, learn the C# language,and rewrite an instructor-provided java program such that it matched the original as closely as possible but with C# instead of java while having the same program behavior.
+Regarding the third homework, we had to learn how to install and use the Visual Studio IDE, learn the C# language, and rewrite an instructor-provided java program such that it matched the original as closely as possible but with C# instead of java while having the same program behavior and output results.
 We also learned to use XML comments due to their utility in the Visual Studio environment along with implementing a .gitignore file to avoid having to add a large number of unnecessary files to our git repositories.

 ### Homework 3 Links